yeoman/generator-webapp/docs/recipes/browserify.md

-# Setting up Browserify / Babelify
+# Setting up Browserify with Babelify

 With this setup you can import modules into your `main.js`.
 Only code used in `main.js` will be called by the app.